-

 Dealing with major deviations

-The IT service provider has 3 months to correct the major deviation.
-After expiry of the deadline, the auditor assesses the rectification.
-Additional costs of CHF 600 are incurred for this review.
-If the major deviation is insufficiently resolved, no CyberSeal is issued and the process must be restarted.
+The IT service provider has 3 months to rectify the major non-conformity.
+At the end of this period, the auditor assesses the rectification.
+An additional fee of CHF 600 is charged for this review.
+If the main non-conformity is not remedied sufficiently, no CyberSeal is issued and the process must be restarted.

 Minor Deviation

-If a requirement is only partially fulfilled for a checklist item designated with priority one, this results in a minor deviation
+If a requirement is only partially fulfilled for an item on the checklist with priority 1, this results in a minor deviation.

 Dealing with minor deviations

-The minor deviation must be handled by the IT service provider until the next sustainment audit.
-Then the deviation will be audited.
-A clearly identifiable improvement must have been implemented.
-Incomplete fulfillment of the requirement can be declared again as a minor deviation for the next audit/maintenance audit.
+The minor deviation must be dealt with by the IT service provider by the next maintenance audit.
+The deviation is then reviewed.
+A clearly recognizable improvement must have been implemented.
+Incomplete fulfillment of the requirement can be declared again as a minor deviation for the next audit / maintenance audit.

 Notes and Recommendatoins

-Notes are findings of the auditor that can contribute to an improvement of the cybersecurity of the IT service provider and its customers.
+Notes are findings by the auditor that can improve the cyber security of the IT service provider and its customers.

-The IT service provider decides for itself whether and how the notes are implemented.
-The auditor will discuss an implementation in the next maintenance audit.
+The IT service provider itself decides whether and how the notes are implemented.
+The auditor will discuss the implementation of the notes as part of the next maintenance audit.

 The Costs

 The CyberSeal quality seal is valid for 3 years.
-It includes a comprehensive audit in year 1 worth CHF 3'700, followed by an annual maintenance audit in years two and three worth CHF 600 each.
+The first year includes a full audit worth CHF 3,700, the second and third years include an annual maintenance audit worth CHF 600 each.

 CyberSeal Audit